ujjwalbabu0/SQL_P1---Retail_sales_analysis/README.md

 - Top customers
 - Sales trends by month and shift

-### 4. `reports/sales_summary.md`
+### 4. reports/sales_summary
 Contains findings and observations based on the SQL analysis.

 ---

 ## Key Business Questions

-**-- Q.1 Write a SQL query to retrieve all columns for sales made on '2022-11-05 -- Q.2 Write a SQL query to retrieve all transactions where the category is 'Clothing' and the quantity sold is more than 10 in the month of November 2022
+-- Q.1 Retrieve all columns for sales made on '2022-11-05' -- Q.2 Retrieve all transactions where the category is 'Clothing' and the quantity sold is more than 10 in the month of November 2022
--- Q.3 Write a SQL query to calculate the total sales (total_sale) for each category.
--- Q.4 Write a SQL query to find the average age of customers who purchased items from the 'Beauty' category.
--- Q.5 Write a SQL query to find all transactions where the total sale is greater than 1000.
--- Q.6 Write a SQL query to find the total number of transactions (transaction_id) made by each gender in each category.
--- Q.7 Write a SQL query to calculate the average sale for each month.
-Find out the best-selling month in each year -- Q.8 Write a SQL query to find the top 5 customers based on the highest total sales -- Q.9 Write a SQL query to find the number of unique customers who purchased items from each category.
--- Q.10 Write a SQL query to create each shift and number of orders (Example: Morning <=12, Afternoon Between 12 & 17, Evening >17)
+-- Q.3 Calculate the total sales (total_sale) for each category -- Q.4 Find the average age of customers who purchased items from the 'Beauty' category -- Q.5 Find all transactions where the total sale is greater than 1000 -- Q.6 Find the total number of transactions (transaction_id) made by each gender in each category -- Q.7 Calculate the average sale for each month.
+Find out the best-selling month in each year -- Q.8 Find the top 5 customers based on the highest total sales -- Q.9 Find the number of unique customers who purchased items from each category -- Q.10 Create each shift and the corresponding number of orders (Example: Morning <=12, Afternoon Between 12 & 17, Evening >17)
-**---

 ### The Repository